digital-product-jam-2023/.github/profile/README.md

 ##### 🪑 Presentation

-With the development class, we will continue on the subject of authentication, access control, and responsive design.
+With the development class, we will continue on aspects of building an application with Next.js.

 We will then join the design class for introductions, and an overview of this next phase of the course.